twitter/labella.js/docs/Development.md

 ### Releasing

 Use one of these commands to build, bump version and publish to both npm and bower.
+Don't for get to `gulp build` first

 ```bash
 gulp tag --npm --patch # will add version by 0.0.1